deehefka/To-Do-List-Project-2-Client-Repo/README.md

 Unsolved problems:

 Styling - this site needs it badly
-To-Do List items to pop up
+To-Do List items to pop up on click, not after show all button is clicked
-Update and Delete and Show 1 Buttons

 Technologies used: